 Life-saving Interventions for Overdose Survivors

-UM Shore Regional Health (UM SRH) has teamed up with the Caroline, Dorchester, Kent, Queen Anne's and Talbot county health departments, and with first responders in the region, to provide a coordinated intervention for people who may have experienced an opioid drug overdose.
+UM Shore Regional Health has teamed up with the Caroline, Dorchester, Kent, Queen Anne's and Talbot county health departments, and with first responders in the region, to provide a coordinated intervention for people who may have experienced an opioid drug overdose.

 - Medical evaluation and stabilization; a voluntary behavioral health assessment;